dwhiffing/fury/content/aar/nf/nf5_fp/body.md

 being overwhelmed.
 On another occasion, I had two AMRAAMs spoofed (same odds), then couldn’t fire any more despite the sky being full of targets.
-Zooming in, I found to my disbelief that the Eagle (Engaged Offensive and not on Auto-Evade) was flying the wrong way!.
+Zooming in, I found to my disbelief that the Eagle (Engaged Offensive and not on Auto-Evade) was flying the wrong way\!.
 Though some planes did better than this, it wasn’t paying-off and I eventually decided that I was safer on the ground.

 While this was going on, a request arrived from the Navy for help clearing enemy ASW choppers away from the convoy.
-Some hope!.
+Some hope\!.
 I nevertheless tried to sortie some F-5s and a Sidewinder F-16 from Bodo, but they struggled to get close due to the presence of Su-33s on CAP, got fired-at by Gadfly SAMS (25 nm range) on escorting Sovremennys and